-The Best Folding Phones in 2022
+Best folding phones 2023: Top foldables that are available right now

-(Pocket-lint) - Remember the days when text messages and Snake on your Nokia 3310 were two of the most exciting things a phone could manage?
+Remember the days when text messages and Snake on your Nokia 3310 were two of the most exciting things a phone could manage?
 We do, too.
-Fast forward nearly two decades and we have in-display fingerprint scanners, bezel-free displays, under-display cameras, plus a whole different take on slider and flip phones.
+Fast-forward two decades and we have in-display fingerprint scanners, bezel-free displays, under-display cameras, plus a whole different take on slider and flip phones.

 Flip phones were once slim, compact and hinged devices.
-Now, flip phones have morphed into foldable phones with actual bendable screens.
-That tends to bring the potential for huge price tags, though, to get hold of a piece of the magic.
+Now, flip phones have morphed into these foldable phones with actual bendable screens.
+That tends to bring the potential for huge price tags, to get hold of a piece of this magic.

 Here are the devices leading the foldable smartphone trend.